Inpatient Rehabilitation Unit

 Your child will have a full daily schedule in CHKD’s Rehabilitation Unit.
 A typical day might look something like this:

 - 11 a.m. - 1 p.m.
 Lunch and Rest

 - 1 p.m.
 Occupational Therapy

 - 2-3 p.m.
 Rest

 A copy of this schedule will be posted on your child's door, so you'll know what to expect each day at the hospital.
 As you can see from the schedule, rehabilitation is hard work.
 It will be very important for your child to rest during the day between activities.
 For this reason, the best times for guests (other than parents) to visit is during the evening hours.

 Can I stay with my child?

 Hospitalizations for rehabilitation often last several weeks, so we encourage you to bring photographs, favorite blankets and other mementos that will help make your child's hospital room feel more like home.
-Each room has a TV in it and VCRs are available to watch favorite videos, but we do insist that TVs be turned off at bedtime so patients can rest.
+Each room has a TV in it and we offer a wide range of videos, but we do insist that TVs be turned off at bedtime so patients can rest.
 Meals and snacks are provided for the patient, and we also have a refrigerator where you can store favorite foods you bring from home-although this has to be coordinated with your child's nurses.
 We even have laundry facilities available on the unit.